tytydraco/yessleep/out/Monsters_are_invading_my_hometown.md

 The simple answer is, I didn’t think.
 I was just in “protect loved ones” mode.
 It’s not like I think much anyway.
 I can barely comprehend my surroundings in a normal environment, nevermind this clusterfuck of an event.

-At this pointI just sat there, in shock.
+At this point I just sat there, in shock.
 I didn’t know what to do.

 This was the point I realized I was truly fucked.